 An Indirect Rollover to a Self-Directed IRA

-An indirect rollover occurs when the IRA assets or qualified retirement plan assets are moved first to the IRA holder or plan participant before they are ultimately sent to an IRA custodian.
+An indirect Self-Directed IRA Rollover occurs when the IRA assets or qualified retirement plan assets are moved first to the IRA holder or plan participant before they are ultimately sent to an IRA custodian.

 60-Day Rollover Rule